mumbleskates/bilrost/README.md

 ranges, spelled like `10..` and `..=10`.

 The field tags in the oneof must be unique, both within the oneof itself and within any message containing it.
-Oneof variants can only contain types that can be nested (so "unpacked" collections cannot be supported).
 On the wire, a oneof works exactly the same as if there were an `Option<T>` field for each of its variants, except at most one of them can be `Some`.

 In the example above, the `NameOrUUID` oneof must be nested in an `Option` to enable it to represent the empty state where none of its fields are present.
 It